dymodi/dymodi.github.io/Blog/For-Students/Steps-Towards-a-Paper.md

   * A detailed guide can be find here: [How to do a Literature Survey](https://yi-ding.me/assets/files/Literature-Survey-2025.pdf).
   * For each related topic, prepare a survey to learn about this field and prepare the Related Works of the paper.
 * How to do prelimanry experiments?
+  * As discussed above, preliminary experiments may be needed when you want to (1) find the limitations of existing solutions on your problem; (2) illustrate the potenital of the idea/opportunity in solving the problem.
-  * Prepare data to have a whole image of the data and problem.
+  * You can start with preparing data to have a whole image of the data and problem.
   * Find one or two most closely related papers, and implmente the ideas.
 It may appear as the preliminary experiment in the paper.
 Conducting some pre-experiments can help you (1) find the potential gap in the problem/direction; (2) familiarzie with the skill sets needed (e.g., fine-tuning); (3) reveal the potential technical challenges (e.g., computational resource contraints, latency contraints).
+* Technical challenges
+  * The technical challenges you choose to solve and how you solve them reflects the **depth** of your work.
+  * Technical challenges are normally the difficulties you met when you use your *idea/opportunities* to solve the problem (e.g., your idea is to use LLM for navigation, then how to obtain the results in real time will become a technical challenge, as LLM is usually slow.).
 * Check list for your design/solution:
   * The problems discussed in the challenge section must be solved.
   * If there is an opportunity mentioned, it must be utilized in the design/solution.
   * The key point of the design/solution must correspond to the key points in the motivation section.
-  * Instead of manipulating a very complex method with many components and parameters, it will be better to design a simple system with one major innovative part and show that it works.
+  * Research is different from engineering.
+In engineering you use all the techiniques and tricks to achieve optimal performance, while in research you use a simple and elegant desing to show the effectiveness/potential of an idea.
+Instead of manipulating a very complex method with many components and parameters, it will be better to design a **simple** system with one major innovative part and show that it works.
   * Instead of coming up with brand-new solutions, it will be better to import and build upon existing solutions.
 * Sometimes, we may have an **Advanced Design** in addition to the main design, where we can discover and solve an advanced problem by removing the some assumptions.
-* Prepare for the evalution/experiments.
+* Evalution/experiments
   * Find some well-known solutions and some latest solutions in the field as baselines.
+  * Make your code extensibile, as you may need to modify design and experiment settings based on the feedback from your professor or reviewers, but don't spend too much time on it, as in most cases the code only serve for only one project.

 Most of your PhD life is a cycle of "find problems/ideas", "study and design", "discussion".

 ### 4. Writing and Submission

-The paper can be drafted based on the slides used for discussion with the professor.
+* The paper can be drafted based on the doc used for discussion with the professor.
 Specialized slides can be used to keep the main points of the paper.
 It will be better that Sections (even subsections and subsubsections) are designed clearly and carefully before starting to write.

-Before starting to write each section (or subsection, paragraph), think about what core information (idea/viewpoint/observation/design/result) you want to present and whether there is enough context built up before.
+* Before starting to write each section (or subsection, paragraph), think about what core information (idea/viewpoint/observation/design/result) you want to present and whether there is enough context built up before.
 Missing parts should be filled, and things already said should not be repeated.
 Otherwise, the paper will be messy.

-For System Paper writing, please find guides in this [post](https://yi-ding.me/for-students/how-to-write-a-system-paper/).
+* For System Paper writing, please find guides in this [post](https://yi-ding.me/for-students/how-to-write-a-system-paper/).

-Some rules on formatting should be followed:
+* Some rules on formatting should be followed:
   * Only capitalize the first word in the caption of figures or tables.
+  * Wrap the figures
   * When using Python to plot, use `fig = plt.figure(figsize=(8,4))` to control the figure size.

 ### 5. Revise of a Rejected Paper